Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: From to Poisoning Prevention

 Similar to \texttt{LDP-DC$^+$}, \textbf{Setup} guarantees to \vrf that $D$ starts empty.
 For \textbf{Collect}, \acron ensures that each record in $D$ is produced as a result of executing the expected sensor function on \dev.
 Finally, \textbf{Train} assures \vrf that the correct training function was applied to the authentic training data in $D$, leading to the received trained model \outp.
 In the context of FL, \adv may attempt poisoning attacks in two ways: (1) model poisoning by directly tampering with the trained model \outp and (2) data poisoning by manipulating the dataset $D$ used for training.
-Both are prevented by \texttt{LDP-DC$^+$}.
+Both are prevented by \texttt{FL-DC$^+$}.

 \textit{\textbf{Remark.} We emphasize that both \texttt{LDP-DC$^+$} and \texttt{FL-DC$^+$} maintain the privacy of their original counterparts.
-The only additional information obtained by \vrf is $\sigma$, which is not a function of the underlying execution state.
-Also, as a system-level approach, these schemes offer a deterministic guarantee in differentiating poisoned data from authentic data, i.e., achieving 100\% true positive and true negative rates, without relying on any assumptions about the underlying data.}
+The only additional information besides \outp obtained by \vrf is $\sigma$, which is not a function of the underlying execution state.
+Also, as a system-level approach, these schemes offer a deterministic guarantee in discerning poisoned data from authentic data, i.e., achieving 100\% true positive and true negative rates, irrespective of adaptive attacks.
+It also comes without any assumptions about the data distributions on \prv.}